Gluten-Free Lentil Stew:

 Ready to Serve

-Serve with your favorite bread or veggie muffins, carrot and zucchini are our favorites!
+Serve with your favorite gluten-free bread or veggie muffins, carrot and zucchini are our favorites!
 Or, serve over brown rice, quinoa, spinach or your favorite greens.
 Chopped parsley or sliced avocado on top adds a delicious touch.

 Busy Mom Tip: